-This website provides new graduate students in Pharmacy with an overview of important administrative processes, mandatory training, and other useful information that is pertinent to new Pharmacy graduate students, and should be attended to as early as possible.
+Information on this page provides an overview of important administrative processes, mandatory training, and other useful information that is pertinent to new Pharmacy graduate students that should be attended to as early as possible.

 Your University of Waterloo user ID and email address ([userID]@uwaterloo.ca) is automatically assigned to you by Information Systems and Technology (IST) once you have been matriculated (i.e. all admission conditions have been fulfilled).